MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 #### Task 2 - Execute an improvement action

-1. To improve one area of the identity security posture, select **Turn on sigh-in risk policy**.
+1. To improve one area of the identity security posture, select **Turn on sign-in risk policy**.

 1. In the tile that opens, scroll down and select **Get Started**.